Skip to main content

 Written by James Laurie

-Your Performance page provides you with a comprehensive view of your students' performance, so you can track their progress in one place.
-It’s a great way to monitor scores over time and stay on top of where each student is in their learning journey and where the class at large is struggling!
+The Class page is your one-stop-shop for a comprehensive view of your students' performance in a specific class, so you can track their progress in one place.
+It’s a great way to monitor scores over time and stay on top of where each student is in their learning journey as well as where the class at large is struggling! 💡

-Your students’ performance on each section will be shown by the rings - all students should go for solid green 💍
+In each class, your students’ performance on each section will be shown by the rings - all students should go for green 💍

 Is there anything else you’d like to see?
 Click on ‘Want more information?
 Answer a few questions to help us’ to take our survey so we know what to focus on next 🎉